HeldLab/ProteoSushi/README.md

 2. Through **Github**

+**NOTE:** If you have installed ProteoSushi via pip, it will always use that version first.
+Even if you download the files and run `python run_proteoSushi.py`, it will STILL use your installed version through pip and not use the files you downloaded from GitHub.
+In this case, you will need to first uninstall the pip version of ProteoSushi with the command `pip uninstall proteosushi` to be able to use the downloaded files.

 Download the files directly from [GitHub](https://github.com/HeldLab/ProteoSushi).
 Click on the Code button and then on Download ZIP.

 Once unpacked (unzipped), we will need to use the terminal (command prompt in Windows) to run ProteoSushi.